lotsofbears/KKS_VR_PR/README.md

 ## Installation

-1. Make sure BepInEx, KKSAPI and all their dependencies have been installed.
+1. Make sure BepInEx, KKAPI / KKSAPI and all their dependencies have been installed.
 2. Download the latest [release](https://github.com/IllusionMods/KKS_VR/releases) for the corresponding game.
+Make sure you get the right version or the plugin won't work and might even break your game.
+   - KK_VR is for Koikatu (the Japanese release)
+   - KKParty_VR is for Koikatsu Party (the Steam/international release)
+   - KKS_VR is for Koikatsu Sunshine (the sequel)
 3. Extract the zip into the game folder (where the abdata and BepInEx folders are).
 4. Create a shortcut to Koikatu.exe and/or KoikatsuSunshine.exe and/or CharaStudio.exe, and add `--vr` to the command line.
+If you use a custom launcher from [IllusionLaunchers](https://github.com/IllusionMods/IllusionLaunchers) you may be able to start from within it, depending on the version.

 The game (not the studio) also can be launched without any added arguments if SteamVR is running.